Behavior Modeling is a branding tool

-If you are trying to influence human behavior and increase market share, you need to better understand the human condition and see it in the context of a broader palate than just the palate of your category.
+If you are trying to influence human behavior and increase market share, you need behavior modeling and to better understand the human condition.
+See it in the context of a broader palate than just the palate of your category.

 Traditional brand strategy fails

 While traditional brand messages and corporate branding seek to exploit a unique selling proposition that satisfies a purpose (i.e. get whiter whites with a laundry soap powder), brands that aim to steal market share need to be more important to the customer’s sense of self.

 There is a one-to-one causal relationship between what the customer believes to be true about the world and the purposes (and purchases) that they seek to fulfill in their daily life.

 Represent what they covet

-This means that, in everything they do and in all of the purchase decisions they make, they seek to diffuse any conflicts that exist between their actions and their belief systems.
+This means that, in everything they do and in all of the purchase decisions they make, they seek to diffuse any conflicts.
+Conflicts that exist between their actions and their belief systems.
 It comes down to simple physics in the end.

 At the end of the day, brand strategy is all about permissions.
 Brand permissions arise from the precepts of your target audience and the purposes that your brand satisfies.